 Day 8: Woodstock

 Travelling along the Kancamagus Highway – a former Indian trail that cuts through the White Mountains National Forest – you’ll continue on through dense woodland, famed for its autumn foliage.
 You’ll first arrive at the idyllic Lakes District, its glassy waters and golden fields pointing towards Vermont.
-Your home for night will be Woodstock, a pretty village set among rolling countryside.
+Your home for the night will be Woodstock, a pretty village set among rolling countryside.
 Here, grand houses, churches and an oval green remember its 18th-century roots as the dignified seat of Windsor County.

 Stay: 506 on the River (Superior) or Woodstock Inn & Resort (Superior)